10 Spring Cleaning Tips and Tricks To Make Your Home Sparkle

 You might need to use a screwdriver to unscrew the drain cover.
 Then, stick in your finger (gloved, if you’d prefer) and remove any hair or other gunk blocking the pipe.
 This is nasty, but it will immediately speed up the draining of your tub.

 Beyond Spring Cleaning: Tips For Refreshing Your Home

 Want to make your home feel like new?
 Here are some additional ideas that go beyond your spring clean-up list.

 Refresh Your Decor

-Making updates (both big and small) to your home decor can make a significant difference when it comes to making your home feel fresh and renewed for spring.
-Focus on the room or space that you use the most and try to make a few small changes to make it more functional and beautiful.
+Making updates (both big and small) to your home decor can make a significant difference when it comes to making your place feel fresh and renewed for spring.
+Focus on the room or space that you use the most, and try to make a few small changes to make it more functional and beautiful.
 If you’re still feeling inspired, move on to more rooms!

 Bring In New Plants

 An easy way to bring life, style and that springtime feeling into your home is with plants.
-Houseplants not only add vibrance to your living space, they can also potentially help to purify the air in your home.
-If you want more than one plant, get a variety of styles – such as mixing tabletop pots, hanging plants, and potted trees for a layered, interesting look.
+A few indoor houseplants not only add vibrance to your living space, but they can also potentially help to purify the air in your home.
+If you want more than one plant, get a variety of styles – perhaps mix tabletop pots, hanging plants and potted trees for a layered, interesting look.

 Swap Out Art

 Have a frame that you’re tired of looking at?
 Swap out the photos or art inside to change the look of the space.
-You can also consider rearranging your hanging art and creating a gallery wall for a new look for a new season.
+You can also consider rearranging your hanging art and creating a gallery wall for a new springtime look.